Contact our admission team to discuss and obtain a referral form / assesment by visit or telephone

 This photo-film of Simon’s story will give you an impression of the treatment journey experienced by one of our recent clients.

-We have five residential houses in the village of Brimscombe, close to our treatment and training centres.
+We have four residential houses in the village of Brimscombe, close to our treatment and training centres.
 This link will show you a gallery of images which take you inside our treatment houses.

 Here you can listen to a group of clients describing their first impressions of arriving in treatment and the page “The Clients’ Experience” will tell you much more about what to expect.